 Law school interviewing season is now in full swing with a range of interview formats and programs.
-There are Skype interviews and in-person interviews.
-Many applicants will interview with alumni, other law schools only offer interviews with admissions staff.
+There are remote interviews (often conducted over Zoom, but other platforms are frequently used as well) and in-person interviews.
+Some applicants will interview with alumni; other law schools only offer interviews with admissions staff.
 Some interviewing programs are open to all applicants, others are by invitation only.
-For this post, I’m going to focus on Skype interviews.
-Here are ten tips, and while some of them apply universally, they are a bit skewed towards interviews with admissions staff (as opposed to alumni interviews).
+For this post, I’m going to focus on remote interviews with a law school admissions officer.
+Here are ten tips.

 (1) Accept the interview.
 At my previous law school, when someone declined the opportunity to interview, I assumed one of two possibilities: (1) the applicant isn’t interested in attending that law school, or (2) there was a reason that the applicant didn’t want to interview (i.e., the applicant was concerned about his or her interviewing skills).
 Neither of those is a good thing.
 Depending on the situation, declining an interview could result in an otherwise solid candidate being waitlisted.
 If your concern is the latter, this is the perfect time to challenge yourself and develop your interviewing skills.
 Interpersonal skills, maturity, and professionalism will be extremely important when you interview for jobs, starting as soon as your first year in law school.
 If you feel these are weaknesses, start working on them now.

-*(2) Stay calm if you have tech problems. *How applicants handle tech issues during the interview is an interesting test of their maturity and poise under pressure.
+(2) Stay calm if you have tech problems.
+How applicants handle tech issues during the interview is an interesting test of their maturity and poise under pressure.
 My colleagues and I have seen some serious meltdowns.
-No one is going to hold it against you if you have unforeseen tech problems – it’s inevitable with Skype.
+No one is going to hold it against you if you have unforeseen tech problems.
 Work with your interviewer to find a solution.
 Sometimes you can do it without the video, or you can do a phone interview.
-Have your cell phone next to you set to vibrate.
-Don’t turn it off – if Skype fails, your interviewer will call you.
 If you send a thank you email after the interview (more on this below), feel free to throw in a quick “Thank you for being so accommodating and conducting my interview over the phone instead…” or something along those lines.
 Bottom line: just don’t get flustered.

 (3) Don’t worry about repeating the information in your application.
 Speak freely and don’t worry about whether your interviewer has read your application.
 Treat the interview as a stand-alone interaction.
 I know it can be awkward when you don’t know how much information someone already has about your file.
 Sometimes I had already read the file.
 Other times, I was working from a colleague’s detailed notes and the resume.
 Either way, it doesn’t matter.
 Answer the questions the way that you normally would and don’t worry about what the interviewer may already know.